LSSI-ETH/plmfit/README.md

 **Fine-Tuning Methods Explained:**
 - `--ft_method`: Specifies the fine-tuning method ('feature_extraction', 'full', 'lora', 'bottleneck_adapters').
 - `--target_layers`: Targets specific layers ('all' or 'last'), not applicable for 'feature_extraction'.
 - `--head_config`: JSON configuration file for the head, defining the task (regression, classification, domain adaptation).
 This JSON file needs to be located in `./config/training/` folder.
 The argument should be the relative path of the file to the `./config/training/` folder.
-For further documentation, refer to the [training management guide](./config/training/README.md).
+For further documentation on how the head should be structured, refer to the [training management guide](./config/training/README.md).

 **Understanding Fine-Tuning Methods:**
 1. **Feature Extraction:**